-The good news is that you have online access to hundreds (maybe thousands) of real-life responses to trademark objections via the USPTO's Trademark Document Retrieval (TDR) system, or alternatively via Trademark Applications and Registrations Retrieval (TARR).
-You can get to both from the USPTO homepage.
-To find these documents plug the appropriate serial number into TDR -- for example, try your own serial number and you'll see a list of all the filed documents.
-Click on any title and you will see the document (or check the box and download a PDF).
+Fortunately, thousands of real-life responses to trademark objections via the PTO's Trademark Document Retrieval (TDR) system, or alternatively via Trademark Applications and Registrations Retrieval (TARR).
+You can get to both from the PTO's trademark home page.
+To find these documents, plug the appropriate serial number into TDR.
+For example, try your own serial number and you will see a list of all the filed documents.
+Click on any title and you will see the document (or check the box and download a free PDF).

 Generally, you will be responding to an examiner's Office Action refusing or rejecting your application.
 (Here's a helpful system for responding.)
-You should be aware that the public (including competitors) can also file objections to your trademark application during a thirty day period following publication of your mark in the Official Gazette.
+You should be aware that the public (including competitors) can also file objections to your trademark application during a thirty-day period following publication of your mark in the Official Gazette.
 That requires different formalities, though it may involve similar language and legal arguments.
 A competitor may object, for example, to alert the PTO to its competing mark even if the PTO did not itself realize the potential conflict.

-Finally, if you're curious as to the starting point for examiner objections, you should review section 1200 of the Trademark Manual of Examining Procedure.
-It's available online and is searchable by topic.
+Finally, if you are curious as to the starting point for examiner objections, you should review Section 1200 of the Trademark Manual of Examining Procedure.
+It is available online and is searchable by topic.